-- T. Primary Source Verification: Proof of privileges or licensure/certification (as applicable) and other pertinent information pertaining to the applicant, as furnished by the privileging behavioral healthcare facility, the Department of Licensing and Regulation, the National Practitioner Data Bank/Healthcare Integrity and Protection Data Bank [NPDB/HIPDB], other regulatory agencies or data sources including.
-Verification is required to ensure: - Graduation from an accredited professional school or highest training program applicable to the academic degree, discipline, licensure or registration of the healthcare practitioner; - Valid Drug Enforcement Administration (DEA) or Controlled Dangerous Substance (CDS) certificate, as applicable; - Board certification, if the practitioner states they are board certified on the application; - Current valid license or registration from the state or other accepted certifying body to practice as a behavioral health care practitioner at the level applicable to the privileges requested; - History of professional liability claims resulting in the settlements or judgment paid by or behalf of the practitioner; - Work history of at least previous five years (or review of full history for those with less than five years' experience) with satisfactory outcome; - Completion of a criminal background check in "good standing" with the law.
-(NOTE; although criminal background checks are required it is not intended to imply a criminal record must necessarily bar employment; - National Practitioner Databank/Healthcare Integrity and Protection Data Bank (NPDB/HIPDB) query verified at www.npdb-hipdb.hrsa.gov, or the following four items:
+Primary Source Verification: Proof of privileges or licensure/certification (as applicable) and other pertinent information pertaining to the applicant, as furnished by the privileging behavioral healthcare facility, the Department of Licensing and Regulation, the National Practitioner Data Bank/Healthcare Integrity and Protection Data Bank [NPDB/HIPDB], other regulatory agencies or data sources including.
+Verification is required to ensure:

+- Graduation from an accredited professional school or highest training program applicable to the academic degree, discipline, licensure or registration of the healthcare practitioner; - Valid Drug Enforcement Administration (DEA) or Controlled Dangerous Substance (CDS) certificate, as applicable; - Board certification, if the practitioner states they are board certified on the application; - Current valid license or registration from the state or other accepted certifying body to practice as a behavioral health care practitioner at the level applicable to the privileges requested; - History of professional liability claims resulting in the settlements or judgment paid by or behalf of the practitioner; - Work history of at least previous five years (or review of full history for those with less than five years' experience) with satisfactory outcome; - Completion of a criminal background check in "good standing" with the law.
+A criminal record does not necessarily bar employment; - National Practitioner Databank/Healthcare Integrity and Protection Data Bank (NPDB/HIPDB) query verified at www.npdb-hipdb.hrsa.gov, or the following four items: